Spiros07/mtg_scraper/README.md

 ## How to use it

-It is quite straightforward, you firstly run the mtg_scraper.py to gather all the cards and their prices, then you run the mtg_img_scraper.py to download and store the images and finally the data_cleaning.py.
+The steps are quite straightforward:
+1. card_data.py
+2. mtg_prices_scraper_function.py
+3. combine_data.py
+4. data_cleaning.py

+Once you run card_data.py for all the sets and you get all the cards, then you only need to run 2, 3, 4 regularly (or when needed) to get a recent update on the card values. card_data.py needs to be run again only when Wizards releases a new set of cards.

 ## Improvements

 There are quite a lot of things I want to add to make it more complete.
-I plan to extract the collector's number for every card, the flavour text and the artist so that I can have all the info that is on every card.
-In addition, I want to gather info that is available online on different decks to check the "popularity" of every cardand its correlation with its price.
-I also want to add a function that, once I download the first database, it will allow the scraper to check only for new sets and not run through all of them again.
-I also want to "decentralise" the card info extraction and the price extraction so that I can only run an update on the prices.
+1. I plan to extract the collector's number for every card, the flavour text and the artist so that I can have all the info that is on every card.
+(Done)
+2. I want to gather info that is available online on different decks to check the "popularity" of every card and its correlation with its price.
+3. I also want to add a function that, once I download the first database, it will allow the scraper to check only for new sets and not run through all of them again. #
+4. I also want to "decentralise" the card info extraction and the price extraction so that I can only run an update on the prices.
+(Done)
 Ideas, suggestions, feedback are always welcome.